fvutils/pyhdl-if/README.md

 Note: this assumes running `bash` as the shell.

-By default, Verilator will be used as the simulator.
-You can select a different simulator using the `PYTEST_FV_HDLSIM' environment variable:
+By default, all available simulators supported by a given test will be run.
+You can filter the simulators to run using the pytest `-k` option.
 - mti - Siemens Questa (Modeltech)
 - xcm - Cadence Xcelium
 - vcs - Synopsys VCS
 - vlt - Verilator

 ```
-% PYTEST_FV_HDLSIM=vlt PYTHONPATH=$(pwd)/src ./packages/python/bin/python3 -m pytest -s tests/
+%  PYTHONPATH=$(pwd)/src ./packages/python/bin/python3 -m pytest -s tests/ -k [vlt]
 ```

+The command above runs tests with Verilator only.